otoolep/hraftd/README.md

 hraftd is a reference use of the [Hashicorp Raft implementation](https://github.com/hashicorp/raft), inspired by [raftd](https://github.com/goraft/raftd).
 Raft is a _distributed consensus protocol_, meaning its purpose is to ensure that a set of nodes -- a cluster -- agree on the state of some arbitrary system, even when nodes are vulnerable to failure and network partitions.
 It is a fundamental concept when it comes to building fault-tolerant systems.

+A simple system like hraftd makes it easy to study Raft in general, and Hashicorp's implementation in particular.

+## Reading and Writing Keys

 Like raftd, the implementation is a very simple key-value store.
 You can set a key like so:

 `curl -XPOST localhost:11000/key -d '{"foo": "bar"}'`